Wighill: History

 In 1016, Uhtred was slain at a place called Wicheal by Cnut and a band of several men who had lain in wait for Uhtred.
 Several people have suggested that Wicheal is wighill.
 The village is mentioned in the Domesday Book as belonging to Geoffrey Alselin, and having 18 villagers and nine ploughlands.
 The name of the village is recorded as deriving from the Old English wic-halh, a nook of land with a dairy farm.
 The south end of the parish borders a meander of the River Wharfe.
 The old township was sometimes referred to as Wighill-cum-Esedyke, a reference to a place called Easdyke just west of the village, which had a drain into the river.
 One of the descendants of the Stapleton family recorded his belief that the name could be derived from Battle-hill, but that it was more likely to have meant a village set on a hill overlooking the windings [of the River Wharfe].

 The village was historically in the wapentake of Ainsty, and formerly it was in the West Riding of Yorkshire.
 It was moved into North Yorkshire with the 1974 county boundary changes.
 From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Wighill Park, to the north-west of the village, was historically the county seat of the Stapleton family, but by the 19th century, it had been sold on.

-The Church of All Saints, the Anglican place of worship in the village, is a grade I listed building which has 12th and 15th century origins.
+All Saints' Church, Wighill, the Anglican place of worship in the village, is a grade I listed building which has 12th and 15th century origins.
 A vicarage and tithes were first recorded for Al Saints in the year 1288.
 The pub in the village was closed in 2007, and re-opened in 2009.
 It also serves as the local polling station on various voting days.